Commitment, Passion, Justice For You

 The amount of potential damages and the defendant’s ability to pay those damages is an important aspect of any personal injury claim.
 This is where accidents involving family members get a little tricky.
 Since the entire family is covered by the same policy, each family member shares the pool of money provided by that policy.
 This could potentially affect the damages award in the claim.

-For example, if multiple family members were injured a car accident, then each family member would have to take a portion of the liability coverage for that accident.
+For example, if multiple family members were injured in a car accident, then each family member would have to take a portion of the liability coverage for that accident.
 This could max out the policy coverage very quickly for serious injuries.
 Before filing a claim, it would be important to compare the damages against the insurance policy’s ability to pay.
 A family may have to draw upon other types of coverage to cover the cost of a very expensive accident.
-This is an important discussion to have with an attorney prior to filing the claim.
+This is an important discussion to have with the El Monte personal injury attorneys prior to filing the claim.

 Despite the mixed emotions surrounding claims and lawsuits against family members, it is usually in everyone’s best interest to file that claim.
 It is better to make the insurance company pay for injuries than to pay for those injuries out of pocket.
 A parent may discuss the particulars with an attorney to ensure they are making the right decision financially and personally.

 AREAS OF PRACTICECAR ACCIDENTS> BICYCLE ACCIDENTS> MOTORCYCLE ACCIDENTS> BUS ACCIDENTS> IMPAIRED DRIVING ACCIDENTS> PEDESTRIAN ACCIDENTS> SLIP & FALL ACCIDENTS> CATASTROPHIC INJURY> MEDIATION> MORE>